Black-hole spectroscopy from a giant quantum vortex

-\paragraph*{\bf Acknowledgements} We are grateful to Cameron R. D. Bunney, Gregorio Carullo, Christoph Eigen, Gr\'egoire Ithier, Maxime Jacquet, Friedrich K\"onig, Xavier Rojas, and Sebastian H. V\"{o}lkel for valuable feedback and fruitful discussions.
-P.S., P.\v{S}., S.P., C.F.B., R.G. and S.W. extend their appreciation to the Science and Technology Facilities Council for their generous support within Quantum Simulators for Fundamental Physics (ST/T006900/1, ST/T005858/1, and ST/T00584X/1), as part of the UKRI Quantum Technologies for Fundamental Physics programme.
-L.S. and S.W. gratefully acknowledge the support of the Leverhulme Research Leadership Award (RL-2019-020).
-M.R. acknowledges partial support from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq, Brazil, grant 315991/2023-2), and from the São Paulo Research Foundation (FAPESP, Brazil, grants \mbox{2022/08335-0} and \mbox{2025/02701-3}).
-S.W. also acknowledges the Royal Society University Research Fellowship (UF120112).
-R.G. and S.W. acknowledge support from the Perimeter Institute.
+\paragraph*{\bf Acknowledgements} We are grateful to Cameron R. D. Bunney, Gregorio Carullo, Christoph Eigen, Gr\'egoire Ithier, Th\'eo Torres, Maxime Jacquet, Friedrich K\"onig, Xavier Rojas, and Sebastian H. V\"{o}lkel for valuable feedback and fruitful discussions.
+PS, P\v{S}, SP, CFB, RG and SW extend their appreciation to the Science and Technology Facilities Council for their generous support within Quantum Simulators for Fundamental Physics (ST/T006900/1, ST/T005858/1, and ST/T00584X/1), as part of the UKRI Quantum Technologies for Fundamental Physics programme.
+LS and SW gratefully acknowledge the support of the Leverhulme Research Leadership Award (RL-2019-020).
+MR acknowledges partial support from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq, Brazil, grant \mbox{315991/2023-2}), and from the São Paulo Research Foundation (FAPESP, Brazil, grants \mbox{2022/08335-0}, \mbox{2024/00923-6} and \mbox{2025/02701-3}).
+SW also acknowledges the Royal Society University Research Fellowship (UF120112).
+RG and SW acknowledge support from the Perimeter Institute.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.

 \paragraph*{\bf Author Contributions} All authors contributed substantially to the work.
-Acquisition and analysis of experimental data by P.S., L.S., and P.\v{S}.
-Theoretical modelling developed by L.S., S.P., and M.R.
-All authors contributed to the discussion of the results and the writing of the manuscript.
-Funding acquisition by S.W., R.G., and C.F.B.
-Overall conceptualization and project supervision by S.W.
+Acquisition and analysis of experimental data by PS, LS, and P\v{S}.
+Theoretical modelling developed by LS, SP, and MR. All authors contributed to the discussion of the results and the writing of the manuscript.
+Funding acquisition by SW, RG, and CFB.
+Overall conceptualization and project supervision by SW.

 \paragraph*{\bf Data \& Code availability} The datasets generated and analysed during this study are available upon reasonable request.
 This study does not rely on custom code or algorithms beyond standard numerical evaluations.